top of page

 Data Subject Rights

 Under UK data protection law, we must have a “lawful basis” for collecting and using your personal information.
 There is a list of possible lawful bases in the UK GDPR.
-You can find out more about lawful bases on the ICO’s website https://ico.org.uk.
+You can find out more about lawful bases on the Information Commissioner's Office (ICO) website https://ico.org.uk.

 Which lawful basis we rely on may affect your data protection rights which are in brief set out below.
 You can find out more about your data protection rights and the exemptions which may apply on the ICO’s website:

-If you make a request, we must respond to you without undue delay and in any event within one month, as required by GDPR.
+If you make a request, we must respond to you without undue delay and in any event within one month.
+We may extend this period by up to two months for complex or numerous requests, in which case we will inform you of the extension and the reasons for it.

 How to Exercise Rights:

-Members can exercise these rights by contacting the Crib Notes Choir Data Protection Officer:
+Members can exercise these rights by contacting Crib Notes Choir at:

 How to complain

-If you have any concerns about our use of your personal data, you can make a complaint to us using the contact details above..
+If you have any concerns about our use of your personal data, you can make a complaint to us using the contact details at the bottom of this privacy notice.

 If you remain unhappy with how we’ve used your data after raising a complaint with us, you can also complain to the ICO.